anvaysrivastava/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * [own-images/*.png](https://github.com/anvaysrivastava/CarND-Traffic-Sign-Classifier-Project/tree/master/own-images) : Images downloaded from web as extra data samples.
 * [writeup.md](https://github.com/anvaysrivastava/CarND-Traffic-Sign-Classifier-Project/blob/master/writeup.md) : Writeup for the project.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

 ###Data Set Summary & Exploration

 ####1.
 Provide a basic summary of the data set and identify where in your code the summary was done.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.